elyograg/blankgradle/README.md

   - src/main/resources
     - A place to put resources.
       - Includes a logback.xml config file as a starting point.
-      - One common thing found here is application.properties.
+      - One common thing found here are properties files like application.properties.
   - src/test/java/org/elyograg/changeme
     - MainTests.java
       - A mostly empty template class.